 The oldest known seed plant is Runcaria, from the Middle Devonian.
 It displayed ‘a highly derived morphology compared to that of sporangia in progymnosperms’ and was ‘already complex’ (Gerrienne et al. 2004), indicating that seed plants must have originated earlier than the time the progymnosperms first appeared.
 This is also the implication of the Late Devonian seed plants at Elkins, West Virginia, and Taffs Well, near Cardiff, which reveal greater complexity and variation than expected at this stage in seed-plant evolution.

-Yet another group that has not conformed with expectations is the ‘seed ferns’.
+Yet another group that has not conformed to expectations is the ‘seed ferns’.
 These used to be considered transitional between ferns and seed plants, but are now recognised to be a very heterogeneous group, with relationships among themselves no clearer than their overall relationship to non-seed-fern plants.
 The earliest seed ferns were mostly liana-like plants and vines from the Late Devonian.
 Examples from the Carboniferous and Permian include erect trees.
 Seed ferns finally became extinct in the Eocene.

 Other distinct seed-plant groups without obvious ancestry include the cordaites, cycads and conifers.
 These emerged in the Late Carboniferous.
 Some cordaites were shrubs; others reached tree height, with narrow parallel-veined leaves up to 1 metre long.
 They died out at the end of the Palaeozoic.
 The cycads and conifers are of course more familiar, having descendants in the modern world.